pearl6527/hackduke2021/README.md

 The Notebook team members both gained a lot of experience with exploratory data analysis in Python, including visualizing the data, generating regression models, and determining whether a hypothesis has the statistical support behind it or not.

+## What comes next?
+There is more analysis to be done using additional data sets that support our mission to make the technology workplace a more inclusive space, especially regarding mental health.
+Our team hopes to continue our process of using data to present clear proof as to why companies should acknowledge mental health in the workplace.
+As the team's experience with data analysis grows, we hope to expand into even more rigorous analysis methods.

 ## Resources Referenced
 * d3.js: https://github.com/d3/d3
 * textures.js: https://github.com/riccardoscalco/textures